ndncomm/access-control-on-nfn/README.md

 key for a specific named service, in this case a simple echo, and then invoke that service.

-Achievment of Saturday: Everybody is on the same page, agreement on implementation plan and division of labor.
+Achievement of Saturday: Everybody is on the same page, agreement on implementation plan and division of labor.
 Summary of the design:

 We align with Marxer's schema and the three "channels" needed for